Suor/point-free/README.md

 ### noop

-A nice thing when you can do something conditionally:
+A nice thing when you want to do something conditionally:

 ```js
 pf.waterfall(